JACGWD/web-iv-2025/week-7-notes.md

 ## CSS formatting for the Thumbnails

+**This code already exits in your CSS.** We are only adding two new selectors and two extra rules.
+Pay attention to the comments.

         .page-template-highres .flex-container,  /* add comma here */ .page-template-thumbs .flex-container /* add this selector */ {